Hello there friend and Welcome aboard!!

 - The Blue Yeti is extremely heavy, so it’s hard to attach a boom arm.
 The NT USB is not quite as heavy as the Yeti.

 - The Yeti is also GIGANTIC.
-The pictures make it look like a standard looking mic, but rest assured this beast resembles an industrial sized dildo when you get up close and personal.
-And it comes in an array of colors too, lol. 😉
+The pictures make it look like a standard looking mic, but rest assured this beast resembles an a spaceship when you get up close and personal.
+And it comes in an array of colors too.

 - The highs and lows of the NT USB seem to be a little crisper/clearer than the Yeti’s.